-If the taxable entity did not file an extension request on or before the due date, and the franchise tax report and payment are not postmarked on or before the due date, then a penalty of 5% of the tax reported as due will be assessed (multiply Item 3 by 0.05).
-If the report and payment are more than 30 days delinquent, an additional 5% penalty will be assessed.
+If the taxable entity did not file an extension request on or before the due date, and the franchise tax payment is not postmarked on or before the due date, then a penalty of 5% of the tax reported as due will be assessed (multiply Item 3 by 0.05).
+If the payment is more than 30 days delinquent, an additional 5% penalty will be assessed.